Evolution Treks Peru

 Accommodation

 Camping 3 nights.
-The camping tents we provide are high quality internationally branded products.
-We use 3 people tents to accommodate 2 people.
-Single Travelers joining group trips will be paired with same sex person for the duration of the trip.
-Single tent supplements are allowed at extra cost.
+The camping tents we provide are high-quality, internationally branded products.
+We use 3-person tents to accommodate 2 people.
+Single Travelers joining group trips will be paired with a person of the same sex for the duration of the trip.
+Single tent supplements are available at an additional cost.

 Pre Trek Presentations.
 (Briefings)

-Pre trek presentations are conducted for every trek one day before your departure (unless otherwise instructed) typically between 6pm-7pm at a established location that we will let you know via email prior to your trip to Peru.
+Pre-trek presentations are conducted for every trek one day before departure (unless otherwise instructed), typically between 6:00 p.m. and 7:00 p.m. at an established location that we will notify you of via email before your trip to Peru.
 The duration of this presentation may vary depending on the length of the trek but typically last between

-time, we will provide duffel bags for your belongings to bring on the trek, and collect any remaining payments.
+times.
+We will provide duffel bags for you to store your belongings during the trek and collect any remaining payments.
 Please note that this meeting is mandatory.
 This is the deadline for all remaining balances.

 Minimun Age

-At Evolution Treks Peru we are always happy to have families travel with us.
+At Evolution Treks Peru, we are always happy to have families travel with us.
 Our minimum age requirement is 1 year old, at the time of hiking the children will be the responsibility of the parent or legal guardian 100%.
 The children will need full coverage travel insurance.
-18 years old is the minimus age to travel without a guardian.
+18 years old is the minimum age to travel without a guardian.

 Porters

-The porters we have only carry cooking and camping gear, so you must hire an additional porter if you do not wish to carry your personal belongings. $180 for a full porter that can be shared between two people can carry up to 14kg, and a half porter can carry 7kg for one person only and costs $100.
-There are several regulations that restrict how much weight a porter is allowed to carry, but several companies disregard this to the harm of the porters.
-We are an advocate for the fair treatment of porters, and as such are very careful to ensure that our porters do not have to carry more than what is fair and ask for you to do the same.
+The porters we have only carry cooking and camping gear, so you must hire an additional porter if you do not wish to carry your personal belongings. $220 for a full porter that can be shared between two people, which can carry up to 14kg.
+A half porter, which can carry 7kg for one person only, costs $120.
+There are several regulations that restrict how much weight a porter is allowed to carry, but several companies disregard these to the harm of the porters.
+We are advocates for the fair treatment of porters, and as such, we are very careful to ensure that our porters do not have to carry more than what is fair.
+We ask that you do the same.

 Evolution Treks Peru will provide transportation during the trek, beginning and ending at your hotel.
-Please be aware that there are many hotels, hostels, and AirBNBs that are only accessible via several steep stairs, so we advise checking how close your living arrangement is to a road to ensure you can have an easy pick up and drop off.
-If you choose to hike in a group tour, then your pick up times are scheduled based on the group itinerary.
+Please be aware that many hotels, hostels, and Airbnbs are only accessible via several steep stairs.
+We advise checking how close your living arrangement is to a road to ensure easy pickup and drop-off.
+If you choose to hike on a group tour, then your pickup times are scheduled based on the group itinerary.
 Any changes to that itinerary will incur on extra pick up services that will have a 30USD fee.

 Booking

-Booking forms must be filled out to give us necessary information
+Booking forms must be filled out to give us the necessary information

 Deposit

-A partial deposit must be made so we can fulfill purchase.
-This deposit is non
+A partial deposit is required to fulfill the purchase.
+This deposit is non-refundable, non-changeable, and non-transferable.

 Inca Trail Permits